An Excerpt from active measures: part ii

 Taghavi grinned.
 There was always a fuss wherever he traveled in the country—an occupational hazard, albeit a welcome one.
 Camp Husayn tonight would be no different.

-Returning to Baghdad in the summer of 2003, Taghavi was armed with orders from Qasem Shateri to hijack the nascent government, to turn the country into an Iranian client and make the Americans bleed so long as they remained on Iraqi soil.
-Taghavi picked up the threads he’d left behind long ago—the Badr Corps and his old comrades from Dawa, tribal gangs from Sadr City and organized crime syndicates from his hometown of Basra—and began sowing together a web of Shia militias that would grow through the American occupation, through the sectarian butchery of the late 2000s, and through the rampage of the Islamic State into what was now the Popular Mobilization Forces, a quasi-state-sponsored confederation of some forty armed factions fielding 150,000 fighters, arguably the most battle-tested standing army in the Middle East, all of them sworn to uphold the authority of Ayatollah Ali Mostafa Khansari, and all of them placed under Taghavi’s command.
+Taghavi returned to Baghdad in the summer of 2003, armed with orders from Qasem Shateri to hijack the nascent government, turn the country into an Iranian client and make the Americans bleed so long as they remained on Iraqi soil.
+Taghavi picked up the threads he’d left behind long ago—the Badr Corps and his old comrades from Dawa, tribal gangs from Sadr City, and criminal syndicates from his hometown of Basra—and began sowing together a web of Shia militias that would grow through the American occupation, through the sectarian butchery of the late 2000s, and through the Islamic State’s rampage into what was now the Popular Mobilization Forces, a quasi-state-sponsored confederation of some forty factions fielding 150,000 men-at-arms, arguably the most battle-tested fighting force in the Middle East, all of them sworn to uphold the authority of Ayatollah Ali Mostafa Khansari, and all of them placed under Taghavi’s command.

-The Imam Khomeini Division was the natural culmination of the Quds Force’s mission to export the Islamic Revolution beyond Iran’s borders, a science perfected by Taghavi and his associates over years of trial and error on the battlefields of Saladin and al-Anbar and Nineveh.
+The Imam Khomeini Division was the natural culmination of the Quds Force’s mission to export the Islamic Revolution, a science perfected by Taghavi and his associates over years of trial and error on the battlefields of Saladin and al-Anbar and Nineveh.
 The division began in a white paper published by Rear Admiral Ahmadian’s Strategic Studies Center.
-The white paper analyzed lessons learned from the disastrous outcome of the Syrian civil war and proposed that the Quds Force might bolster their efforts to build Hashd Shaabi into a professional military force on equal footing to (or far surpassing) the Iraqi Armed Forces by raising a unit of elite “shock troops” recruited from the ranks of all militias, avoiding the factionalism that plagued Iranian-backed groups in Syria and delayed the PMF’s initial response to Daesh’s uprising from within the Sunni tribes.
-Shateri immediately latched on to the idea, attracted by the opportunity to essentially create a republican guard directly under the Quds Force’s operational control and away from individual militia commanders who might grow to harbor conflicting loyalties and ideologies.
+The white paper analyzed lessons learned from the disastrous outcome of the Syrian civil war and proposed that the Quds Force might bolster their efforts to forge Hashd Shaabi into a professional military force on equal footing with (or far surpassing) the Iraqi Armed Forces by raising a unit of elite shock troops recruited from the ranks of all militias, avoiding the factionalism that plagued Iranian-backed groups in Syria and delayed the PMF’s initial response to Daesh’s uprising from within the Sunni tribes.
+Shateri eagerly latched on to the idea, attracted by the opportunity to essentially create a republican guard directly under the Quds Force’s operational control and away from individual militia commanders who may grow to harbor conflicting loyalties and ideologies.
 Taghavi was assigned the task of building this unit.

 After years of planning and training, the Imam Khomeini Division was finally constituted and operational: battle-ready, as demonstrated on that ridge.
-Taghavi wished the division could have been activated in time to help defeat the Islamic State, but he didn’t dwell on that small disappointment.
-The Imam Khomeini Division was his crowning achievement after three decades of service to the Islamic Revolution, his answer to the arrogance and hubris of Hezbollah under Wissam Hamawi.
-Taghavi recently saw his sixty-second birthday, he had a few years on Haj Qasem, and he knew his time in the field neared its end.
+Taghavi wished the division could have been activated in time to help defeat the Islamic State, but he didn’t dwell on that minor disappointment.
+The division was his crowning achievement after three decades of service to the Islamic Revolution, his answer to the arrogance and hubris of Hezbollah under Wissam Hamawi.
+Taghavi recently saw his sixty-second birthday—he had a few years on Haj Qasem—and knew his time in the field neared its end.
 Retreating to a comfortable office in Tehran was not his way.
-Thanks to him, the Quds Force’s mission was realized in Iraq, not Lebanon, and that was more than enough for an old man’s pride.
+Thanks to him, the Quds Force’s mission was first realized in Iraq, not Lebanon, and that was more than enough for an old man’s pride.
 The Imam Khomeini Division would be his legacy.
 How that legacy was deployed—whether to capture Baghdad, burn Erbil, or languish in endless training exercises—was not his concern.
-Tonight, Taghavi would celebrate with his comrades, and then, he would reveal where their next battle would be fought.
+Tonight, Taghavi would celebrate with his comrades and then reveal where their next battle would be fought.

 “Sheikh Abd-Abbas will lead Maghrib prayers and give a sermon,” Captain Zamanian read from the evening’s itinerary, “then dinner with the men.
 After, they’ve set aside a few hours alone with the commanders to discuss the Mount Qandil situation, as you requested.”